 The base input image shall be associated with a 'colr' item property.
 This corresponds to the colorimetry metadata described in ISO 21496-1 section 5.3.1.

 The gain map input image shall be associated with a 'colr' item property of type 'nclx' which indicates any transformations that the encoder has done to improve compression.
 In this item property, colour_primaries and transfer_characteristics shall be set to 2.

-EDITORS NOTE: A question has been raised on whether transfer_characteristics should be set to 2, 2 or 8, or 8.
-Input contributions on this are welcome.
-The justifications for mandating a value of 2 was: 1.
-A value of 8 could be confusing since that might give the impression that the 21496-1 gamma field is also 1.0, whereas a value of 2 more clearly communicates that "gamma is handled elsewhere, do nothing".
-2. It would be confusing to have the color primaries be 2 but transfer characteristics not be 2.
+The full_range_flag may be set to either 1 or 0.
+If the full_range_flag is 0, the reader shall clip the gain map pixel values to the logical range 0.0 to 1.0 after applying matrix_coefficients and full_range_flag.

 A 'tmap' derived item shall be associated with a 'colr' item property.
 This corresponds to the colorimetry metadata described in ISO 21496-1 section 5.3.2, which describes the colour properties of the reconstructed image if the gain map input item is fully applied according to ISO 21496-1 section 6.3.

 When a 'tmap' derived item is the input to another derived item, that derived item shall treat the reconstructed image of the 'tmap' derived item as if the gain map has been fully applied and has the colour properties of the 'colr' item property associated with the 'tmap' derived item.